xiapeizhe12138/R2Net/README.md

     CUDA_VISIBLE_DEVICES=0 python test_demo.py --data_dir [path to your data dir] --save_dir [path to your save dir] --include_test --model_id 29
     ```
     - Be sure the change the directories `--data_dir` and `--save_dir`.

-3. the command to download your code, e.g,
-   - `git clone [Your repository link]`

 ## How to calculate the number of parameters, FLOPs, and activations